 The battery has already been created and has even been safety tested, including being folded over 200,000 times without losing performance.

 uBeam over the air charging

 uBeam uses ultrasound to transmit electricity.
-Power is turned into sound waves which are transmitted and then converted back to power on reaching the device.
+Power is turned into sound waves, inaudible to humans and animals, which are transmitted and then converted back to power upon reaching the device.

 The uBeam concept was stumbled upon by 25-year-old astrobiology graduate Meredith Perry.
 She started the company that will make it possible to charge gadgets over the air using a 5mm thick plate.
 These transmitters can be attached to walls, or made into decorative art, to beam power to smartphones and laptops.
 The gadgets just need a thin receiver in order to receive the charge.

 StoreDot, a start-up born from the nanotechnology department at Tel Aviv University, has developed the StoreDot charger.
 It works with current smartphones and uses biological semiconductors made from naturally occurring organic compounds known as peptides – short chains of amino acids - which are the building blocks of proteins.

 The result is a charger that can recharge smartphones in 60 seconds.
 The battery comprises "non-flammable organic compounds encased in a multi-layer safety-protection structure that prevents over-voltage and heating", so there should be no issues with it exploding.

 The company has also revealed plans to build a battery for electric vehicles that charges in five minutes and offers a range of 300 miles.